zjunlp/InstructCell/README.md

 - CUDA 11.7 and above are recommended

 ## 🗞️ Overview

+InstructCell is a multimodal AI assistant that integrates natural language with single-cell RNA sequencing (scRNA-seq) data, enabling researchers to perform tasks like cell type annotation, pseudo-cell generation, and drug sensitivity prediction through intuitive text commands.
+By leveraging a specialized multimodal architecture and our multimodal single-cell instruction dataset, InstructCell reduces technical barriers and enhances accessibility for single-cell analysis.

 ## 🗝️ Quick Start
 Assume your current directory path is `DIR_PATH`.